-While women and children represent the majority of victims of sexual and domestic violence, we know that men are affected as well.
-Men are sexually and physically abused and assaulted.
+Men and boys are affected by violence and abuse in many ways.
+They are sexually and physically abused and assaulted.
 They are witnesses and bystanders to violence.
 And sometimes, they’re the perpetrators.

 Engaging men is a crucial part of the movement to address, prevent and, one day, end sexual violence, domestic violence and child abuse.

 Joyful Heart launched our Engaging Men program in September 2011 with the airing of an episode of Law & Order: Special Victims Unit called “Personal Fouls.”
 It was the first in 13 years that dealt directly with the issue of the sexual abuse of male children and adolescents by a trusted coach.
 Little did we know that it would air for the first time just weeks before the abuse at Penn State was brought to light.
 For the broadcast of the watershed episode, we worked with two of the leading organizations to engage and support men, A CALL TO MEN and 1in6, to produce a public service announcement and make resources available to find support and information on the issue.
 The episode—which re-aired with a PSA from Mariska Hargitay in January 2012—reached over 11 million households.